How to Pay for Your MBA

 Employer and Company Programs

-Your business management degree from a good business school makes you an asset to your employer.
+Your from a good business school makes you an asset to your employer.
 Your company has some great reasons to finance your MBA.
 Tell your employer why your online degree is just as good as a full-time classroom based one.
 Point out that an online degree won’t disrupt your work.
 Talk about how the company will benefit from everything you learn during the program.
 Finally, call attention to your achievements at work to show why investing in you in a good idea for your employer.
 Companies are open to the idea of online courses now.
 Many companies, like Starbucks, have reimbursement systems in place for just such a program.

 How to check if your company has a Reimbursement Program